 Watch: Highlights of Bayern's 4-0 win over Cologne

 Measure 3: But can they do it when it counts?

-Big players win matches, something Lewandowski has done 15 times since the start of 2018/19, three more than Benzema over the same period, and some five more times than renowned big-game player Ronaldo.
+Big players win matches, something Lewandowski has done 18 times since the start of 2018/19, four more than Aguero and Benzema over the same period, and some seven more times than renowned big-game player Ronaldo.

 Ronaldo ended last season by adding Serie A and the Supercoppa Italiana to his trophy haul, not to mention leading Portugal to their UEFA Nations League triumph.
 Calls for him to be named as the 2019 Best FIFA Men’s Player in September were as loud as they were understandable.
 Aguero picked up the biggest haul of team titles meanwhile, winning the Premier League, FA Cup, League Cup and Community Shield.

 But Lewy’s haul here is without equal.
 Not only did the 31-year-old win the domestic treble of Bundesliga, DFB Cup and Supercup, but he also picked up the Torjägerkanone as his league’s top goalscorer.
 Quagliarella pipped Ronaldo to the individual crown in Italy; Aubemeyang et al were ahead of Aguero in the English race.

 Indeed, Lewy is the only striker of the bunch to claim top honours both as part of a team and individually.
 Six goals in three Klassiker meetings with Dortmund, two of Bayern’s three goals in their DFB Cup final victory over Leipzig, and now with Gerd Müller’s 40-goal Bundesliga season in his sights, Lewandowski has few equals past or present.